HudsonSchumaker/Nes-8bit/README.md

 # Nes-8bit
-Developing games for the NES with C and 6502 Assembler Bare basics for create an Atari 2600 game
+Developing games for the NES with C and 6502 Assembler Bare basics for create a Nes game

 Programming for the Nes<br>
 Assembly 6502 Language<br>